George Bacouni

-Biography
+Ministry

 Bacouni attended the Saint Paul Institute in Harissa, from where he obtained a license in philosophy and theology, and the Lebanese University, where he earned a degree in Business Administration and Accountancy.

 Bacouni was consecrated by Archbishop Habib Bacha, SMSP, of Beirut and Byblos on 30 July 1995 as diocesan priest.
 He subsequently held several positions at Bikfaya, Ballouneh, and Safra parish.

 In 1998, he was admitted to the clerical patriarchate management in Rabieh and served as general supervisor to the Beirut bishopric.
 He became a member of the mission committee and coordinator for the youth diocese committee.